Becoming A Tattoo Artist - Everything You Need To Know

 There are no credentials required to become a tattoo artist.
 (If you operate your own tattoo shop, you’ll need certification, including a business license, but that’s another matter.)

-Still, many aspiring tattoo artists get formal training or education in fine arts, whether they do it by going to art school, taking a series of classes, or participating in several workshops.
+On the other hand, many aspiring tattoo artists get formal training or education in fine arts, whether they do it by going to art school, taking a series of classes, or participating in several workshops.

 While you don’t need a college or technical school degree to work as a tattoo artist, you might need a tattoo license.